BEQUESTS

 Deferred charitable gift annuity (for payments at future date).
 Perhaps you are not ready to begin receiving payments until a future date, such as when you retire.
 With a deferred gift annuity, you establish the gift annuity today, receive a charitable income tax deduction this year, but defer the payments until a designated date sometime in the future.
 Best of all, because you deferred the payments, your annual payment will be higher when the payments start than they would have been with a current gift annuity.

-The virtual endowment meets both the long term and current needs of the institution and the donor.
-A deferred gift such as an annuity, retirement fund or estate intention is committed to create an endowed fund that will generate income to support Mansfield forever.
-Additional annual gifts are made for immediate use, so that Mansfield students and programs can benefit during the donors lifetime.
+The virtual endowment meets both the long term and current needs of the institution and creates a legacy for the donor.
+A deferred gift such as a retirement fund or estate intention is committed to create an endowed fund that will generate income to support Mansfield forever.
+Upon realization, additional annual gifts are made for immediate use, so that Mansfield students and programs can benefit during the donors lifetime.

 You may be looking for a way to make a big difference to help further our mission.
 If you are 70½ or older, you may also be interested in a way to lower the income and taxes from your IRA withdrawals.
 An IRA charitable rollover is a way you can help continue our work and benefit this year.